CENTITVC/Training/Firmware/README.md

 </p>

 > [!Note]
-> Every half a second, the temperature and humidity values are updated and printed in the UART.
+> The temperature and humidity values are updated and printed in the UART every half a second.

 ## How to use
-To swap between mode, just use the switch.
+To swap between modes, use the switch.

 When in the ***LEDs follow the button*** mode just press the button continuously to turn on each LED at a time.
 Release the button for them to start turn off.